zorazeng/learn-en/docs/experiment_box_case_11.md

 ### Step 3

 - Judge the value of P1 if it is equal to 0.
-If it is, write 1 to the P0 port for starting the servo; If it is not, write 0 to the PO port to stopping the servo.
+If it is, write 1 to the P0 port for starting the servo; If it is not, write 0 to the P0 port to stopping the servo.

 ![](https://i.imgur.com/3UfQLdB.png)